 Working with a professional drummer and teaching artist, classes will learn about and practice the polyrhythmic percussive techniques that make West African, Afro-Cuban, Brazilian, and New Orleans Jazz so powerful and mesmerizing.
 All residencies culminate with an exciting performance of the rhythms that the class has learned.
 Join the fun.
 No previous experience necessary!

-West African drumming and rhythm is introduced to students in the third grade.
-Using student-size djembes and methods geared toward beginners, students learn the basics of West African rhythm and percussion.
+Afro-diasporic drumming and rhythm is introduced to students in the third grade.
+Using student-size djembes, buckets, sticks, and hand percussion, students learn the basics of West African-derived rhythm and percussion.
 These include:

-The culture and history of West Africa and the West African diaspora
+The culture and history of the West African musical diaspora

 The concept of polyrhythm